dimitarpg13/nlp_concepts/README.md

 # Natural Language Processing Concepts

-This repository is work in progress
+This repository is a work in progress and its contents will be updated regularly.

 ## Relevant Work